MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

 ## Get oriented with the Step card screen

-The following graphic shows the different user interface elements of the Step card screen in the HoloLens app.
+The following graphic shows the different user interface elements of the Step card screen in the [!include[pn-hololens](../includes/pn-hololens.md)] app.

 ![HoloLens buttons](media/step-card-orientation-2.PNG "HoloLens buttons")